mspnp/vnet-integrated-serverless-microservices/README.md

 # Project Newcastle

-This repo contains a sample showcasing a key part of a recent customer engagement.
+This reference architecture is an end-to-end sample derived from a customer engagement.
 We've distilled it down to the main technical lessons learned to serve as a scaffold for future work.
-The majority of business logic and detail related to data models have been removed to simplify the code; this extends to security and infrastructure elements.
+The majority of business logic and detail related to data models have been removed to simplify the solution; this extends to security and infrastructure elements.

 The sample shows: